openads-project/ackermann_trajectory_control/README.md

 ## 📝 Documentation

-For further details see the respective package README files and the [Doxygen Documentation](https://openads-project.github.io/ackermann_trajectory_control).
+For further details see the respective package README files and the [Documentation](https://openads-project.github.io/ackermann_trajectory_control).

 | Package | Purpose |
 | --- | --- |